Drinking the Kool-Aid: Background

 The group had engaged in many "dry runs" using unpoisoned drink.

-The phrase "drinking the Kool-Aid" as used to describe either blind obedience or loyalty to a cause is considered offensive by some of the relatives of the dead and survivors who escaped Jonestown.
+The phrase "drinking the Kool-Aid" as used to describe either unquestioning obedience or loyalty to a cause is considered offensive by some of the relatives of the dead and survivors who escaped Jonestown.
 Seventy or more individuals at Jonestown were injected with poison, and a third (304) of the victims were minors.
 Guards armed with guns and crossbows had been ordered to shoot those who fled the Jonestown pavilion as Jones lobbied for suicide.